Evaluating the Children and Young People's Mental Health Trailblazer programme

 The Children and Young People’s Mental Health Trailblazer programme was launched by the government in 2018.
 Jointly led by the Department of Health and Social Care, Department for Education and NHS England and Improvement, the programme aims to test out new ways of supporting children and young people with mild to moderate mental health problems in educational settings.

 The first step of the programme created mental health support teams (MHSTs) in 25 Trailblazer sites across the country.
 MHSTs are intended to provide early intervention on some mental health and emotional wellbeing issues as well as to help school or college staff provide a ‘whole school approach’ to mental health and wellbeing.

-The BRACE Rapid Evaluation Centre, of RAND Europe and the University of Birmingham, with partners from the Policy Innovation and Evaluation Research Unit, are undertaking an early evaluation of the Trailblazer programme to examine the development, implementation and early progress of the MHSTs in the Trailblazer sites.
+The BRACE Rapid Evaluation Centre, of RAND Europe, the University of Birmingham and the University of Cambridge, with partners from the Policy Innovation and Evaluation Research Unit, undertook an early evaluation of the Trailblazer programme to examine the development, implementation and early progress of the MHSTs in the Trailblazer sites.

 This involved a survey of participating educational settings; a key informants survey of local stakeholders who played a central role in the design and implementation of MHSTs in their site; in-depth research in 5 case study sites; focus groups with children and young people; group interviews with members of the regional teams that were supporting and overseeing implementation of the programme; and analysis of programme monitoring data and documents.
 We also scoped and developed options for a longer term impact evaluation of the programme.

 - The Trailblazer sites had achieved a great deal in a relatively short space of time.
 The local set up process had been extensive, complex and rushed, involving establishing new governance bodies and engaging stakeholders across sectors.
 There was a view that the way in which the programme had been set up was dominated by the NHS and local mental health services.